datopian/ckanext-versioning/README.md

 Note the ``release_metadata``, which is only included with dataset metadata if the ``release_id`` parameter was provided.

-Fetching the current version of dataset metadata in a specified release:
+Fetching the current revision of dataset metadata in a specified release:

 ```
 {